njoy/docs/docs/Developers/index.rst

-Documentation for Developers
+For Developers
 ============================
-Please be patient as this is a work in progress
+Please be patient as this is a work in progress.

 .. toctree::
    :maxdepth: 2